-Download speeds and processing times are ultimately what translate into the loading speeds on the users end.
-So either upgrade the performance of your server, or try to keep these to a minimum and exercise minimalism.
+Download speeds and processing times are ultimately what translates into the loading speeds on the user’s end.
+So either upgrade the performance of your server or try to keep these to a minimum and exercise minimalism.
 Keep in mind people will have varying processor speeds depending on what device they are using to view your website, as well as varying internet bandwidths.

 10. Elevate Your Content

 Quality images can make or break a company, and you have probably yourself purchased things solely off how it was presented to you.
-High resolution photos with proper composition that frames your product can really build trust in buyers that your photo quality is indicative of the quality of your product.
+High-resolution photos with a proper composition that frames your product can really build trust in buyers that your photo quality is indicative of the quality of your product.

 11. Mobile Compatibility